SimpleDaemons/simple-sftpd/ROADMAP_CHECKLIST.md

-# Simple Secure FTP Daemon (ssftpd) - Roadmap Checklist
+# Simple Secure FTP Daemon (simple-sftpd) - Roadmap Checklist

-This document provides a detailed checklist for tracking progress on the ssftpd development roadmap.
+This document provides a detailed checklist for tracking progress on the simple-sftpd development roadmap.

 ## 📊 Overall Progress